 AngelmanUK decided to become a founder member of the ASA in order to influence the direction of research and fund those projects it deemed most important.
 The aim of the ASA is to fund research that will ultimately result in the development of medicinal treatments and therapeutics for people with Angelman Syndrome.
 AngelmanUK funds researchers directly through this project, and it is the main way that we spend funds dedicated to research into Angelman Syndrome.

 If you are new to the diagnosis of Angelman Syndrome you will have no doubt come across the statement that a cure for Angelman Syndrome is possible.
 There is no disputing the fact that science has moved on incredibly quickly in recent years, thanks in no small part to the AS organisations who have aggressively funded scientific research with a cure in mind.
 However, whilst AngelmanUK actively funds scientific research through the Angelman Syndrome Alliance, we urge parents and carers to be cautious when reading sweeping statements about curing a genetic disorder such as Angelman Syndrome.

 AngelmanUK is optimistic that the advancement of scientific research will see an improvement in the treatments and medications available to treat some of the symptoms and characteristics of Angelman Syndrome, such as seizures, Gastro-Intestinal issues or the lack of sleep etc. Advanced technology, training and an increase in both parents and professionals presuming competence is also allowing those with Complex Communication Needs to communicate in ways that would have never been possible in years gone by.

-There are currently no research trials taking place in the UK, however if and when opportunities arise we will be letting our families know through our online media and the newsletter.
 For more information about the scientists and researchers working hard to help our loved ones please see ‘Who’s who’ under the Research tab.